shubhamborke7778/Technical-Paper/Technical Paper.md

 1. Memory caches store in a local computer on random access memory(RAM).
 The next time if similar result happens, resources pull data from RAM and helps things to load from RAM without downloading data.

-2. The browser cache is stores data in the browser, which can access data to load the website with local computers RAM.
+2. The browser cache stores data in the browser, which can access data to load the website with local computers RAM.

 * The cache is saved with priorities like Header to sort the data and easily accessible by memory to display without downloading additional data.